dwyl/image-classifier/README.md

 HNSWLib.Index.get_current_count(index)
 ```

-This means you can persist the indice to uniquely identity an item.
+This means you can persist the index to uniquely identify an item.

 You can also enter a batch of items.
 You will only get back the last indice.
-This means that if you may need to persist the embedding if you want to identify the input in this case.
+This means that you may need to persist the embedding if you want to identify the input in this case.

 Let's enter another entry: